vectordotdev/vector/rfcs/2021-12-01-9460-healthcheck-endpoint-improvements.md

 ### User Experience

-The existing health endpoint on our GraphQL based API is enhanced to return 503's when Vector is shutting down.
+The existing health endpoint on Vector's API is enhanced to return 503's when Vector is shutting down.
 This additional response will allow load balancers and service discovery to better integrate with Vector, sources already begin rejecting requests received during the shutdown process and updating the health